 Lights of Life

-For thirty years Hospice Yukon has hosted Lights of Life as a special way to remember loved ones who have died during the holiday season.
+For over thirty years Hospice Yukon has hosted Lights of Life as a special way to remember loved ones who have died during the holiday season.
 The pain of missing loved ones can be especially difficult at this time of year.
 Hanging a remembrance tag on Lights of Life tree is a simple way to honouring lives of those we have loved and miss.

 Lights of Life trees are available at many locations in Whitehorse as well as in many rural communities.
-At our main Lights of Life location in the atrium of the Elijah Smith Building on Main Street in Whitehorse, Hospice Yukon volunteers are to support, listen, and share in your stories.
+At our main Lights of Life location in the atrium of the Elijah Smith Building on Main Street in Whitehorse, Hospice Yukon volunteers are on site to support, listen, and share in your stories.

 "What a wonderful experience the Lights of Life ceremony was for me!
 The atmosphere, the company of volunteers, the folks sharing, their stories...just what I needed & I'm sure a gift to so many in the community."